The next generation - DIMS, H.A.L.T. and DOT spectacle lenses for myopia control

 The newest myopia controlling spectacles can both correct and control myopia as well as the most effective contact lens options.
 This is a highly appealing prospect for myopia control practice, as spectacles are likely an easier place to start, and not all children are ready or willing to wear contact lenses.

-Both DIMS and H.A.L.T. technology spectacle lenses take a step beyond the traditional spectacle to behave more like a myopia controlling contact lens.
+The DIMS, H.A.L.T. and DOT spectacle lenses take a step beyond the traditional spectacle to behave more like a myopia controlling contact lens.
 The benefit of a contact lens is that it moves with the eye, so the same optical profile is provided to the central and peripheral retina regardless of the angle of view.
 This is easy to imagine in the case of a soft multifocal or myopia controlling contact lens, worn on the eye during the day.
 In the case of orthokeratology, the treatment is 'fixed' through the overnight corneal profile change.

 While of course an eye moves behind a spectacle lens, these new lenses can be thought of as 'behaving more like a myopia controlling contact lens' because when the child looks away from the clear central zone, they are receiving simultaneous in-focus information from the single vision distance correction (falling on the retinal plane) and myopic defocus information (falling somewhere in front of the retinal plane).

 Perhaps this is why their myopia control efficacy results are seeming to exceed any of the previous spectacle lens solutions, and equaling that of dual focus soft and orthokeratology contact lenses.
-Let's go further to understand DIMS and H.A.L.T. technology.
+Let's go further to understand DIMS, H.A.L.T. and DOT spectacle lenses.

 How do they work?